 BEGINNER BUFF BRIDE(GROOMS)S

-Work – and generally, a lack of time – is one of the most common excuses to put off working out, but Ronald points out that there are a variety of simple exercises that can be done anywhere such as standing to take calls, doing half-squats in your seat, walking wherever possible, taking the stairs and even moving a water bottle to shoulder level and back while standing on one leg, which – though they might seem small – will still make a difference.
+Work – and generally, a lack of time – is one of the most common excuses to put off working out, but Ronald points out that there are a variety of simple exercises that can be done anywhere such as standing to take calls, doing half-squats in your seat, walking wherever possible, taking the stairs and even moving a water bottle to shoulder level and back while standing on one leg.
+They might seem small, they will still make a difference.

-“Desk jobs are killer for posture,” notes Yeoh Ee Ling, a dietician at Fitness Innovations (M) Sdn Bhd.
-“You should practice static stretches and core activation.
+“Desk jobs are killer for posture,” notes Yeoh Ee Ling (former dietician, now Education Manager at Fitness Innovations (M) Sdn Bhd).
+“You should practise static stretches and core activation.
 If you’re just starting out, you can try two days of cardiovascular training for 20-30 minutes at a steady state with moderate intensity, then change it up with two days of upper and lower body circuit training in a week.”

 There are also hundreds of fun and innovative ways to burn calories; you don’t have to jog the same old route among the traffic of Mont Kiara week in, week out.
 If the machines look a little too intimidating for you, most gyms now also host high energy fitness classes like Zumba, Spinning, Pole and BodyPump, which are conducted by certified professionals in an exciting environment – and you’ll be able to work off the energy of the crowd around you for extra motivation.